srikantpatnaik/linux-kernel-learning/c-programming-for-kernel/5_pointers.rst

 #.
 Pointer size depends on system's address bus size.
 For a 64 bit
    machine, pointer occupies 8 bytes.

 #.
-Pointers are regular variables, they just meant to store address.
+Pointers are regular variables, they store addresses.
-   Its also possible to retrieve data from the stored address.
+   It's also possible to retrieve data from the stored addresses.

 #.
-An integer pointer is capable of holding address of integer, although
+An integer pointer is capable of holding address of an integer, however,
-   as mentioned, all pointers can hold 8 byte address, but it is required to specify datatype to fetch correct length of data from the stored address.
+   all pointers can hold 8 byte address, but it is required to specify datatype to fetch correct length of data from the stored address.

 #.
 Example, `pointers.c <./src/pointers.c>`_